Top 5 Latex-Free Mattresses for Organic Allergy Relief

 Shipping: Free shipping and returns

-Why it's my #1 Pick: The Puffy mattress boasts a 5-layer construction which provides an outstanding balance of comfort and contouring, so it feels like sleeping on a cloud while still getting plenty of pressure relief.
+The Puffy mattress boasts a 5-layer construction that provides an outstanding balance of comfort and contouring, so it feels like sleeping on a cloud while still getting plenty of pressure relief.

-So, I did what any good parent would…stole it from them and slept on it myself for a few nights! 😁
+So, I did what any good parent would - stole it from them and slept on it myself for a few nights.
+And yes, I loved it almost as much as they do.

 • unboxing a Puffy mattress